BRochelleFisher/BRochelleFisher.github.io/_pages/samples-cl-user.md

 4. See if the draft definition works in a large random sample, or in all uses.
 If you decide to make the word not allowed, see if the chosen alternate word or syntax works.

    **Best Practice:** When you write a definition, do not use the word in it.
-This will help you find words used as synonyms, which is not what we want.
-In a CL, not only does each word have one definition, but each definition is represented by one word.
+This will help you find words used as synonyms to replace with the allowed word.
+In a CL, each word has one definition, and each definition is represented by one word.

    **Example** Your documentation uses the past participles (past tense verb that functions as an adjective) `protected` and `secured` to mean the same thing.
 When you define them, the definition is _endpoint on which Product services run or network on which Product services run on all endpoints_.
 You decide that works for `protected`, but when you get to `secured`, you change the definition to be: _endpoint on which remediation ran to solve security vulnerability or exploit_.
 With these specific definitions, you can use both words, each with more meaning for the user.

-   You may find that two or more words are used for the same definition and PoS, and you can restrict your dictionary to only one.
+   If you find that two or more words are used for the same definition and PoS, you must restrict your dictionary to only one.
 This will make it easier for users to read and to follow the instructions.

-   For example, if you use `configure` to mean `enter`, you could confuse your users when the docs say, _configure the IP address_.
+   **Example** You use `configure` to mean `enter` in a step like this: _Configure the IP address_.
 What is there to configure?
 Is it not enough to simply enter the IP address?
-Can you remove `configure` and use `create`, `enter`, and other more specific words for the action?
+Can you remove `configure` from your dictionary and use `set`, `enter`, and other more specific words for the action?

 5. Update the rules, definition, and PoS.
 Enter good and bad examples.